avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 {% endhighlight %}

 ## Including Directories
-Allows you add header files from directories.
+Allows you to add header files from the directories.

 <small>
   <code>